polyswarmer/documentation/_i18n/en/_docs/Level-2-clamav-to-multi.md

 Here we will assert if any of the backends return a True bit, and we will assert that the artifact is malicious if any backend claims it is.
 We will also combine all of the metadata from our scanners into one string to be attached to our assertion.

+A finished solution can be found in [multi.py]((https://github.com/polyswarm/polyswarm-client/blob/master/src/microengine/multi.py)).

 ## Testing

-Let's fire it up and test!

 Let's build a docker image to test our new Microengine.
 With our code in files `clamav.py`, `yara.py`, `multi.py`, lets build an image with the following `Dockerfile`: